When praises turns to ashes

 The liturgical calendar offers highs and lows: Ash Wednesday, Palm Sunday, Good Friday and then Easter.
-It’s all part of the cycle of nature and the supernatural.
+It’s all part of the cycle of nature and the supernatural, ups and downs, joys and sorrows.

 The important thing is to keep moving through time with trust and confidence in the eternal Father, Son and Spirit.
 Whether it’s palm branches of praise or their ashes of loss, God is continuing work out his “good, pleasing and perfect will” (Romans 12:2).